gumbol/read-more-btn/README.md

 ## To do

-- Choose between word or char count
+- Choose between word or char count or first occurance of a word.
 - Add control for coll and exp speed
 - Adjust buttons positions
 - Add other attributes to get article like class and id.